mendersoftware/deviceauth/README.md

 go build
 ```

+## Configuration

+The service can be configured by:
+* providing configuration file (supports JSON, TOML, YAML and HCL formatting).
+The default configuration file is provided to be downloaded from [config.yaml](https://github.com/mendersoftware/deviceauth/blob/master/config.yaml).
+* setting environment variables.
+The service will check for a environment variable
+with a name matching the key uppercased and prefixed with "DEVICEAUTH_".
+Eg. for "listen" the variable name is "DEVICEAUTH_LISTEN".

 ## Contributing

 We welcome and ask for your contribution.
 If you would like to contribute to Mender, please read our guide on how to best get started [contributing code or